ewenexpuesto/Detection_and_tracking_of_interest_points_in_an_image_sequence/task_log.md

 Optical flow is way faster but maybe less efficient (probably not) than the block matching naive.
 It works well but a lot of noise

+Applied two times in a row the difference of intensity of superpixels algorithm : first time as before, then we remove all colors from the video except the one that the algorithm highlighted.
+This way we get an almost full black video.
+Then by applying the difference of intensity of superpixels algorithm but with bigger superpixels, we get a bit less noise, but it doesn't seem it is worth the hassle.

+## Lundi 30/06

-difference of intensity of superpixels + cosegmentation : grouping superpixels together to layer the whole object and forget noise
+Difference of intensity of superpixels + cosegmentation : grouping superpixels together to layer the whole object and forget noise

-Ou appliquer deux fois l'algorithme, mais en supprimant tout ce qui nest pas extrême
+Using kmeans after the difference of intensity of superpixels ?
+Très long et échec avec k=2.

+Using a local color propagation algorithm to propagate the highlighted pixels so that they form more of an object rather than independant pixels

+Optical flow works better when you tell it to follow a red dot than when you tell it nothing